amarrero10/CozyNest/README.md

         "state": "State is required",
         "country": "Country is required",
         "lat": "Latitude is not valid",
-        "lng": "lnggitude is not valid",
+        "lng": "longitude is not valid",
         "name": "Name must be less than 50 characters", "description": "Description is required",
         "price": "Price per day is required"